duke-libraries/duke-libraries.github.io/_posts/2017-12-13-hyrax-shibboleth.md

 # user class to get a user-displayable login/identifier for
 # the account.
 def to_s
-  # We prefer the user's actual name ("David Chandek-Stark") to their uid, if available.
+  # We prefer the user's actual name ("David Chandek-Stark") to their uid,
-  # This is, of course, up to you.
+  # if available.
+This is of course up to you.
   display_name || uid
 end